eficode-academy/rf-advanced-web-katas/exercises/02-bad-flask-app-intro.md

 the exercices is to fill the form successfully.
 The exercises will not necessarily get more difficult as they go on, but will tackle completely different issues.

+In the following exercises, we're going to write all our keywords into `bad_flask_app.robot` file in the `resources` directory and our only test case into the `form.robot` file.

+> Remember that the `bad_flask_app.robot` file is in the `resources` folder, so the resource file
+> is imported with a relative path.
+Also, we've named our resource file based on the application
+> we're testing and our test suite file based on the type of actions we're going to do with the
+> application.

 ## Exercise

 ### Overview